-Thus, if I play, for instance, only notes that find themselves in the A minor pentatonic scale below, those notes will sound good with each other.
+Thus, if I play, for instance, only notes that find themselves in the A minor pentatonic scale above, those notes will sound good with each other.

 Memorize the pattern of this scale and then, try to come up with a melody using only notes that are in that scale – no matter how simple your melody is, you’re just getting started here.

 There is more to come up with a good melody than using the right scale.

 For instance, in the two melodies above, though the second melody sounds much better than the first, because it has notes coming from the same scale, rather than thrown there together at random, it still sounds quite lame, because it lacks guitar phrasing techniques.

 Compare it with this melody, which still uses only notes from the A minor pentatonic, and the rhythm is no more complex than the other two but sounds much more pleasing to the ear than both melodies above.

 The string bending and the vibrato make the melody kind of, more melodic.